Tips for Settling Common Neighborhood Disputes

 Home Owners Association (HOA) – If you live in a neighborhood governed by an HOA, many common issues may already be addressed in the bylaws.
 HOA bylaws may contain rules about noise, building on your property and pets.
 Some bylaws may even require mediation to resolve disputes between neighbors.
 If you need assistance reviewing your HOA bylaws contact your LegalShield provider law firm.

-Let LegalShield help answer your legal questions.
+Let LegalShield help answer homeowner & real estate legal questions.